evoluteur/evolutility-models/README.md

 ## Models of models

-If we store the models like the data (instead of JSON fi), we can use models to create and modify other models.
+If we store the models like the data (instead of JSON files), we can use models to create and modify other models.

 - [Objects](https://github.com/evoluteur/evolutility-models/blob/master/models/designer/object.js)
 - [Fields](https://github.com/evoluteur/evolutility-models/blob/master/models/designer/field.js)
 - [Worlds](https://github.com/evoluteur/evolutility-models/blob/master/models/designer/world.js)

+TODO: field groups and collections.

 ## Scripts